Performance Management Guide

 The purpose of performance management is to improve communication about performance between an employee and his or her supervisor.
 The performance management system is designed to provide alignment between the University's mission, constituent needs and performance expectations.
 It fosters ongoing two-way communication between employees and supervisors; supports the development of clear, consistent and measurable goals linked directly to our core values and mission; helps to articulate and support training needs and career development; and establishes the criteria for making reward and recognition decisions.

-Effective performance management at UT Arlington begins with respect for one another and ends with excellence in performance.
+Effective performance management at UTA begins with respect for one another and ends with excellence in performance.
 It is the responsibility of every supervisor to communicate on an ongoing basis with his or her employees.
 These conversations should provide clear and honest role expectations and feedback and should help identify improvement, development and career progress.
 Each employee has a responsibility to participate fully in these conversations, be sure they understand his or her role responsibilities and expectations and communicate any obstacles or training needed in order to perform his or her role at an optimum level.

 The Performance Management Form provides a format for recording and the submission of performance management information for an individual.
 It encompasses performance planning, objectives, expected results, competency assessment, ongoing manager-employee updates and performance review/assessment.
 The completed form is the result of ongoing interactions between an employee and supervisor in the course of a given year.